fandm-cps/Infinite-Precision-RSA-System/README.md

 ## Cautions

+If you are from Franklin and Marshall College, PA and taking CPS 222 right now, DO NOT CONSULT OR EVEN COPY MY CODE.
+Professor Booth, Hu, and Novak have their eyes on you.

 Though I call it an infinite precision integer system, there is still a limit around 3000^3000.
 It is because both my for loop can at most iterate 2^63 - 1 time and some stack issue.

 Different operating systems and architectures MAY have a different decrypted result though the decrypted numbers are essentially correct.